thycotic/cm-docs/getting-started/ui-components/nav-tree.md

 ![Shared](images/shared-with-me.png "Shared page")

-Double clicking on these Secrets will launch sessions for them,
+Double clicking on these Secrets will launch sessions.

 ## Recent